Does Eb Horn transpose up or down?

 And when transposing for your Eb horn, always remember that Eb instruments transpose both up (a minor third) and down (a major sixth).

-To view our Eb horn, click here or visit our online store to browse the whole range of brass instruments.
+View our Eb horn, or visit our online store to browse the whole range of brass instruments.

 Back to blog